-Public Health Leadership Program (GRAD)
+Public Health Leadership and Practice (GRAD)

 The Public Health Leadership and Practice Department (PHLP), which is housed in the Gillings School of Global Public Health, is an interdisciplinary academic unit dedicated to providing public health professionals with leadership education to meet the challenges inherent in assuring and improving population health.
 PHLP’s mission is to create public health leaders with the vision and ability to anticipate and solve future health challenges wherever they occur throughout the world.